-The Koka South prospect, which sits outside the Koka Gold Deposit but within the Zara Exploration License package, is an occurrence of gold-mineralised quartz veins that occur along strike from the Koka Gold Deposit mineralisation and are contained within a deformed microgranite host of similar composition to that hosting Koka Gold Deposit.
-The zone is associated with a strong IP resistivity anomaly similar to and along strike from that associated with the Koka Gold Deposit mineralisation; this is believed to reflect hydrothermal silicification accompanying the gold mineralising event.
-The microgranite is generally less than 10 metres wide, hosted in the same volcanosedimentary assemblage as the Koka Gold Deposit, and the western contact is a metre-wide mylonite zone.
-The intrusion is tabular and pinches out up-dip to the south.
-Sericite-albite-carbonate alteration is present in the overlying volcanosedimentary rocks.
+The Koka South prospect, which sits outside the Koka Gold Deposit but within the Zara Exploration License package, is an occurrence of gold-mineralised quartz veins that occur along strike from the Koka Gold Deposit mineralisation and are contained within a deformed and altered porphyry that may be a lateral equivalent of the microgranite hosting the Koka mineralisation.
+The zone is associated with a strong induced polarization resistivity response along strike from that associated with the Koka Gold Deposit mineralisation that is believed to reflect hydrothermal silicification accompanying the gold mineralising event.
+The lenticular porphyry body is between 1 and 30 m wide and drilling has confirmed that the porphyry and associated quartz vein system extend to a vertical depth of at least 150 m.